$left

 90

-The Diploma Programme requires that students study subjects, three on higher level (240 hours) and three on standard level (150 hours), as well as the Diploma core which is made up of Theory of Knowledge, Extended Essay, and CAS (creativity, activity, service).
+The Diploma Programme requires that students study subjects, three on higher level (240 hours) and three on standard level (150 hours), as well as the Diploma Core, which is made up of the following elements:

 TOK is a subject which aims to train your critical thinking.
 Issues from the fields of Logic, Ethics and Philosophy are discussed.
 TOK is graded in the form of an essay that is submitted and externally assessed and an internally assessed oral presentation.

-• The extended essay, which is an independent, self-directed piece of academic research.
+• The Extended Essay (EE) - an independent, self-directed piece of academic research.

 The EE is an essay of 4,000 words in an IB subject of your choice, providing an excellent opportunity to undertake original research and learn more about a topic of special interest to you.
 The essay is assessed by an external examiner.

-• Creativity, activity, service, in which students complete a project related to those three concepts.
+• Creativity, Activity, Service (CAS) - in which students complete a project related to those three concepts.

 CAS aims to let you experience the importance of life outside school.
 Creativity and Activity should play an equal part with Service in the CAS programme.
 CAS should challenge you and help you develop a spirit of discovery and self-reliance as well as encouraging new skills and interests and a sense of responsibility towards members of the community.